Skip to Content

 • Known to inhabit elevations up to 2200 meters.

 Remarkable for its adept hunting skills, the Black Eagle preys primarily on birds, small mammals, and reptiles, showcasing its ecological role as a forest predator.
-This raptor constructs large nests on cliff edges or tall trees, which underscores its adaptation to forest living.
-Conservation efforts emphasize habitat protection, as deforestation poses a significant threat to its survival.
+This raptor constructs large nests on cliff edges or tall trees, underscoring its adaptation to forest living.
+Conservation efforts emphasize habitat protection, as deforestation significantly threatens its survival.
 The Black Eagle, with its majestic presence and specialized role, underscores the critical need for forest conservation.

 Lesser Spotted Eagle